 Review Your Plan Regularly

 Your life will continue to change, and your estate plan should keep up.
-A good rule of thumb is to review your plan every few years or after any major life event like a new baby, divorce, move, or major purchase.
+A good rule of thumb is to review your estate plan every few years or after any major life event like a new baby, divorce, move, or major purchase.

 Outdated documents can cause confusion or even lead to court disputes.
 Regular reviews help ensure that your plan always reflects your current wishes and protects the people who matter most.